ocque41/resuming/ENV_DOCUMENTATION.md

 STRIPE_BILLING_PORTAL_CONFIGURATION_ID="bpc_12345"
 ```

-If this variable is not supplied, the default configuration defined in your
+When this variable is not supplied, the application will now create a minimal
-Stripe dashboard will be used.
+configuration on-demand via the Stripe API, cache its identifier for the life
+of the process (and assign it to `STRIPE_BILLING_PORTAL_CONFIGURATION_ID` at
+runtime), and reuse that configuration for future portal sessions.
+Persist the
+value in your environment if you need to reuse it across deployments.

 ## Troubleshooting